contentauth/c2pa-c/docs/context-settings.md

 `Context` encapsulates SDK configuration that controls how `Reader`, `Builder`, and other components operate:

-- **Settings**: Verification options, trust configuration, builder behavior, thumbnails, and more
+- **Settings**: Trust configuration, builder behavior, thumbnails, and more
 - **Signer configuration**: Optional signing credentials that can be stored for reuse
 - **State isolation**: Each `Context` is independent, allowing multiple configurations to coexist